EmVance1/VanGo/README.md

 ```
 "pch": "pch.h",
 ```
-- Incremental building based on recent file changes

-- Source code dependencies are automatically built recursively in the case of updates

 - Executable/Library output deduction using main.cpp/lib.cpp entry points

 - Debug and Release configurations (work in progress)